-(AUDACY) Remember when the Washington Nationals got a big lead on the San Diego Padres early and proceeded to lose it, in part to a rookie relief pitcher's insanely random grand slam?
+Remember when the Washington Nationals got a big lead on the San Diego Padres early and proceeded to lose it, largely in part to a rookie relief pitcher's insanely random grand slam?

-Lester didn't even record a hit, let alone a homer, in the first nine seasons and 36 at-bats of his MLB career as he played primarily for the Red Sox in the American League.
-It wasn't until he joined the Cubs and and the National League at age 31 that he recorded his first career base knock, with that coming in 2015 after an MLB-record 0-for-66 start.
-That same Lester learned kind of quickly though, homering at age 33 in 2017 and proceeding to hit one in each of the next two seasons as well.
-And considering the 2020 season hardly counts because of the implementation of the universal designated hitter, you can basically make it four straight seasons in which Lester has hit a home run.
+Lester did not hit a home run, or even record a hit, in the first nine seasons (36 at-bats) of his career.
+It wasn't until he came to the National League, at age 31, that he recorded his first career base knock, after an MLB record 0-for-66 start.
+That same Lester learned kind of quickly, though, homering at 33 and proceeding to hit one in each of the next two seasons as well.
+And considering the 2020 season hardly counts because of the implementation of the Universal DH, you can now make it four straight seasons in which Lester has hit a home run.

 That sounds like a stat worthy of digging into, don't you think?
-As it turns out, Lester is one of only three pitchers — Angels star Shohei Ohtani doesn't count because more than 50% of his career games have come as a non-pitcher — since 2017 with four or more home runs, joining Michael Lorenzen and Madison Bumgarner, according to Stathead.
-Lester, 37, is also the oldest pitcher to hit a home run in a game since Bartolo Colon did it at 42 years old in 2016, according to WUSA9 anchor Darren M. Haynes.
+As it turns out, Lester is one of only three pitchers — Shohei Ohtani doesn't count because more than 50 percent of his career games have come as a non-pitcher — since 2017 with four or more home runs, joining Michael Lorenzen and Madison Bumgarner (via Stathead).
+Lester was also the oldest pitcher to hit a home run in a game since Bartolo Colon did it at 42 years old in 2016 (via Darren M. Haynes).

 Did we mention that he also threw 7.0 scoreless innings with seven strikeouts and that the Nationals have scored six more runs over the course of writing this article?
 Pretty wild night, isn't it?